josemevi/login-automated-test/README.md

 - Playwright requires Node.js version 14 or above.
 For more details head to:
 [Playwright System Requirements](https://playwright.dev/docs/troubleshooting#system-requirements)

-## How to Install
+## Installation

+To install the project dependencies, follow these steps:

-- Open a terminal inside the project main folder and install the dependecies with your desire package manager, by default (npm):
+1. Open a terminal in the main folder of the project.

+2. Install the dependencies using your preferred package manager.
+By default, npm is used:

     ```
     npm install
     ```

-- Then install the playwright supported browsers
+3. Install the playwright supported browsers:

     ```
     npx playwright install
     ```

-NOTE: If you have any error please head to [Playwright Installation Docs](https://playwright.dev/docs/intro#installation)
+NOTE: If you encounter any errors during installation, please refer to tho [Playwright Installation Docs](https://playwright.dev/docs/intro#installation)

 ## Setting up Test Properties (.env)

-- You will have to create a .env file at the main folder of the project in order to make the test work.
-I'll provide below all the variables and values that you need to put inside the file:
+- To make the test work, you need to create a .env file in the main folder of the project.
+Add the following variables and their corresponding values to the file:

 ```
 MAIN_URL = https://m.apuestas.codere.es/